robertorosero/pyhtonmig/Doc/library/decimal.rst

 .. method:: Decimal.to_integral_exact([rounding[, context]])

-   Round the argument to the nearest integer, signaling :const:`Inexact` or :const:`Rounded` as appropriate if rounding occurs.
+   Round to the nearest integer, signaling :const:`Inexact` or :const:`Rounded` as appropriate if rounding occurs.
 The rounding mode is determined by the ``rounding`` parameter if given, else by the given ``context``.
 If neither parameter is given then the rounding mode of the current context is used.

-   .. versionadded:: 2.6

 .. method:: Decimal.to_integral_value([rounding[, context]])

-   Rounds to the nearest integer without signaling :const:`Inexact` or :const:`Rounded`.
+   Round to the nearest integer without signaling :const:`Inexact` or :const:`Rounded`.
 If given, applies *rounding*; otherwise, uses the rounding method in either the supplied *context* or the current context.

-   .. versionchanged:: 2.6
-      renamed from ``to_integral`` to ``to_integral_value``.
-The old name remains valid for compatibility.

 .. method:: Decimal.trim()

-   Returns its argument with *insignificant* trailing zeros removed.
+   Return the decimal with *insignificant* trailing zeros removed.
    Here, a trailing zero is considered insignificant either if it follows the decimal point, or if the exponent of the argument (that is, the last element of the :meth:`as_tuple` representation) is positive.

-   .. versionadded:: 2.6

 .. _logical_operands_label: